nskicpp/writeups/lessons/02-what-is-c++.md

          or performance, this may not be a strong enough guarantee.

-      3. A _method_ is a specific type of function where the exact code that is called is determined the dynamic type of one or more arguments.
+      3. A _method_ is a specific type of function where the exact code that is called is determined by the dynamic type of one or more arguments.
 In most object-oriented languages, this means the method call is dispatched based on type of object you are calling the method on.
 Some languages allow you to dispatch based on the type of multiple objects—this is called